-Chief Executive Officer (CEO) & Executive Director - Resigned as Chairman 22 March 2017 and appointed CEO 1 April 2017
+Chief Executive Officer (CEO) & Executive Director

 Dr Jiang was appointed a non-executive director of ROC on 10 November 2014 and later joined ROC as Country Manager - Malaysia in January 2016.
 Dr Jiang was subsequently appointed as Chief Executive Officer on 1 April 2017.
 Dr Jiang is familiar with the petroleum industry in the US, Mexico, and China.